michael-poten/smart-deadlines/PRIVACY.md

 ### What do we use your data for

-We use the calendar appointments to calculate the due dates.
+We use the iCal calendar appointments to calculate the due dates/appointments of the Trello cards.

 ### How do we protect your data

 Calendar appointments are never stored and all calculations are performed in your browser.
 A third-party service is used to download the iCal data ("https://cors-anywhere.herokuapp.com").
-This is necessary to avoid conflicts with specially configured iCal-Services.
+If you have configured your own Smart Deadlines service on your server, the download of the iCal calendar will be done through it.
+The download via an external service is necessary to avoid conflicts with specially configured iCal-Services.
 The data is otherwise only be shared where legally required.

 ### How long do we keep your data